Chriscodinglife/ML-Final-Project-Ethereum-Predicter/README.md

 ![stockexchange](images/stockexchange.jpg)

 ### Many factors can describe the reasoning behind these crashes, which include the rapid spread of COVID-19, consumer fear, and mass stock and crypto sell offs.
-These heavy tolls on the U.S. economy and the U.S. stock market garners further research which garned the purpose of this project, which was how can one implement machine learning and follow trends of the world economy to learn the outcome of a price on a given day with a Crypto Currency?
+These heavy tolls on the U.S. economy and the U.S. stock market garners further research which inspired the purpose of this project, which was how can one implement machine learning and follow trends of the world economy to learn the outcome of a price on a given day with a Crypto Currency?

 ### This project will compose of the following: